JokuPelle/TCP-Console-Chat/README.md

 # TCP Socket Chat Room
 Simple chat room that utilizes TCP socket technology.
 Made for Distributed Systems course.
-Much help from youtuber sentdex.

 ## Disclaimer
 app.py is just a small test for a GUI and isn't connected to the main program.